prdoyle/bosk/docs/USERS.md

 This can be useful in composing your own drivers, and in unit tests.

 - `BufferingDriver` queues all updates, and applies them only when `flush()` is called.
-- `ForwardingDriver` accepts a collection of zero or more downstream drivers, and forwards all updates to all of them.
+- `ForwardingDriver` simply forwards updates to a downstream driver; subclasses can override the update methods to add additional functionality.
-- `MirroringDriver` accepts updates to one bosk, and emits corresponding updates to another bosk with the same root type.
+- `ReplicaSet` allows bosks to join a group of bosks such that updates to any of the bosks are replicated to all the others.
 - `MongoDriver` enables persistence and replication, and is important enough that it deserves its own section.

 #### `MongoDriver` and `bosk-mongo`